arjunsengupta1998/SmartCarInfotainmentARCS19/README.md

-#“Intellifotainment assist” – Smart HMI for passenger cars
+# Intellifotainment assist” – Smart HMI for passenger cars

 To run the program, download all files and save them in the same directory.
 After that, simply run 'Master.py' in the terminal.